Ah, yes. The humble coconut.

-In these situations, you should always use a water based lubricant rather than oil.
+In these situations, you should always use a water based vegan lube rather than oil.

 Although coconut oil has some protective properties when it comes to skin health, you should not replace your standard sunscreen with it.

 Coconut oil simply doesn’t have the UV filters and protective properties of commercial alternatives, meaning you can still burn – causing long term damage.
-Check out our vegan sunscreen list for some great options.
+Check out our list of the best vegan sunscreens for some great options.

 Side effects of using coconut